-Wärtsilä’s principle with regard to gender is to have members of both genders represented on the Board.
-In December 2017, Wärtsilä had two female board members out of eight members in total.
-The objective of the Company is to achieve over time a more balanced representation of both genders on the Wärtsilä Board.
-The Nomination Committee assesses the potential candidates not only in terms of their individual qualifications and characteristics, but also in terms of their ability to effectively work together and jointly support and challenge the company management in a proactive and constructive way.
+Wärtsilä's principle with regard to gender is to have both genders represented on the Board.
+In December 2018, Wärtsilä had two female board members out of eight members in total.
+The objective of the Comapny is to achieve over time a more balanced representation of both genders on the Wärtsilä Board.
+The Nomination Committee assesses the potential candidates, not only in terms of their individual qualifications and characteristics, but also in terms of their ability to effectively work together and jointly support and challenge the company management in a proactive and constructive way.

-As of 2 March 2017, the Board consisted of the following eight members: Ms Maarit Aarni-Sirviö, Mr Kaj-Gustaf Bergh, Ms Karin Falk, Mr Johan Forssell, Mr Tom Johnstone (deputy chairman), Mr Mikael Lilius (chairman), Mr Risto Murto, and Mr Markus Rauramo.
+As of 8 March 2018, the Board consisted of the following eight members: Ms Maarit Aarni-Sirviö, Mr Kaj-Gustaf Bergh, Ms Karin Falk, Mr Johan Forssell, Mr Tom Johnstone (Deputy Chairman), Mr Mikael Lilius (Chairman), Mr Risto Murto, and Mr Markus Rauramo.

 All eight Board members were determined to be independent of the company and six members were determined to be independent of significant shareholders.
 Mr Tom Johnstone was determined to be dependent of significant shareholders, due to his position on the board of Investor AB.
 Mr Johan Forssell was determined to be dependent of significant shareholders, due to his position as the President and CEO of Investor AB.

-Until 2 March 2017, the Board consisted of the following eight members: Ms Maarit Aarni-Sirviö, Mr Kaj-Gustaf Bergh, Mr Sune Carlsson (deputy chairman), Mr Tom Johnstone, Mr Mikael Lilius (chairman), Mr Risto Murto, Ms Gunilla Nordström and Mr Markus Rauramo.
+Until 8 March 2018, the Board consisted of the following eight members: Ms Maarit Aarni-Sirviö, Mr Kaj-Gustaf Bergh, Ms Karin Falk, Mr Johan Forssell, Mr Tom Johnstone (deputy chairman), Mr Mikael Lilius (chairman), Mr Risto Murto and Mr Markus Rauramo.

-During 2017, Wärtsilä's Board of Directors held nine meetings.
+During 2018, Wärtsilä's Board of Directors held 11 meetings.
 The average attendance of all directors was 100%.
 The financial and strategic development of Wärtsilä and its position in the markets, its growth opportunities, and the general further development of the Company have been, among others, the major items on the Board's agenda.
 People matters are also an important and continuous part of the Board’s work, as they contribute to Wärtsilä’s long-term success.
-During 2017, areas of particular focus included the digital strategy of the Group, business development in Asia as well as the acquisition of Greensmith Energy Management Systems Inc.
+During 2018, areas of particular focus included implications of escalating trade tensions, the organisational design of the Group, Wärtsilä's digital strategy, business development in the USA, as well as the acquisition of Transas.